Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Lao ĐộngNgười Lao Động27/05/2025

-That was the concern of Mr. Le Hoang Chau - Chairman of the Ho Chi Minh City Real Estate Association, at the workshop "Handling bad debt: What is the harmonious solution?", organized by Tien Phong Newspaper, on May 27.
+That is the concern of Mr. Le Hoang Chau - Chairman of the Ho Chi Minh City Real Estate Association, at the seminar "Handling bad debt: What is the harmonious solution?", organized by Tien Phong Newspaper, on May 27.

-Mr. Vo Hong Thang, Deputy General Director of DKRA Group, said that as of May, outstanding real estate credit in Vietnam reached more than 1.56 million billion VND, an increase of about 260,000 billion VND compared to the end of last year, equivalent to an increase of 20%.
-If the credit of the whole system grows at the target of 16% this year, the total outstanding real estate debt could reach 3.8-3.9 million billion VND.
-However, credit still mainly flows to real estate businesses, while people are not interested in borrowing to buy houses due to high prices.
+Mr. Vo Hong Thang, Deputy General Director of DKRA Group, said that as of May, outstanding real estate loans in Vietnam reached over 1.56 trillion VND, an increase of approximately 260,000 billion VND compared to the end of last year, equivalent to a 20% increase.
+If the entire system's credit growth meets the target of 16% this year, the total outstanding real estate loans could reach 3.8-3.9 trillion VND.
+However, credit still mainly flows to real estate businesses, while people are not yet enthusiastic about borrowing to buy houses due to high prices.

 Notably, the bad debt ratio in the real estate sector is increasing rapidly.
 Statistics show that the total bad debt of 27 listed banks has exceeded VND265,000 billion, up 18.5% over the same period.

-"Real estate businesses are facing a "half-happy, half-worried" situation.
+"Real estate businesses are facing a 'mixed bag' situation.
 Loan interest rates have decreased by more than 2 percentage points compared to the end of 2023, helping to lower capital costs.
-The birth of a VND120,000 billion credit package for social housing and credit support policies from the State Bank.
-However, many difficulties still weigh on businesses, lending conditions are increasingly strict, especially in the context of many companies' financial reports showing weakness" - Mr. Vo Hong Thang said.
+The introduction of the 120,000 billion VND credit package for social housing and credit support policies from the State Bank of Vietnam have also contributed to this.
+However, many difficulties still weigh heavily on businesses, with increasingly stringent loan conditions, especially in the context of many companies' financial reports revealing weaknesses," said Mr. Vo Hong Thang.

 Lo dự bán bất động sản